flash62au/EngineDriver_Home/docs/configuration/gamepads.rst

 * Pause
 * Next Throttle
 * Function 00/Light
-* Function 01/Bell |br|\ Note that this only sends the function to the loco/consist, and will not play the IPLS Bell, *unless the specific preference is set to do so.*
+* Function 01/Bell |br|\ Note that this only sends the function to the loco/consist, and will not play the IPLS Bell, unless the ``F1 and F2 activate Bell and Horn?`` preference is set to do so.
-* Function 02/Horn |br|\ Note that this only sends the function to the loco/consist, and will not play the IPLS Horn, *unless the specific preference is set to do so.*
+* Function 02/Horn |br|\ Note that this only sends the function to the loco/consist, and will not play the IPLS Horn, unless the ``F1 and F2 activate Bell and Horn?`` preference is set to do so.
 * Function 03
 * Function 04
 * Function 05